Skip to main content

 • 1: claimer wins

+If no effective vote exists at finalization, the defender is the default outcome.
 Your contract should map this result to protocol actions, such as:

 • release escrow to one side,

-• split according to pre-defined terms,
+• split according to predefined terms,

 • or cancel and refund.